scarf-sh/qa-eng-take-home/README.md

 Additionally, you can opt to implement a couple of basic end-to-end tests for the application.

+**All together, please do not spend more than 1 - 1.5 hours on this project.**

 ## Application Overview

 The application is a simple Todo List built with React.
 It allows users to add, delete, and mark tasks as complete.